A Coq Mechanization of JavaScript Regular Expression Semantics: Evaluation

+As a result, from our Coq mechanization we can automatically generate two executable regex engines, one in OCaml, and one in JavaScript.
+Below, we highlight some interesting aspects of the extraction, compilation, and linking process.

+\paragraph{Parsing} ECMA-262 specifies the syntax of regular expressions, but we did not port this part to Coq.
+Instead, we use an existing JavaScript regex parser library, \inlinecode{regexpp}~\cite{regexpp} to parse regex strings into ASTs, and a small amount of code of JavaScript code to translate these ASTs into the representation used by our mechanization.
+This choice is motivated by a divergence within the ECMAScript standard, which defines two different grammars (one in section 22.2.1, and one in annex B.1.2).
+The former is the standard grammar, and the latter is the ``legacy'' grammar, intended for web browsers but used by most implementations.
+These grammars do not agree on all inputs: for instance, the standard grammar rejects \inlinecode{]}, whereas the legacy grammar allows it and treats it as a valid regex matching the character `\ch{]}'.
+Given this, we left parsing out of our mechanization.

-\paragraph{Unicode Support} JavaScript regexes support Unicode through the Unicode \inlinecode{u} flag.
-In JavaScript, strings are encoded in UTF-16.
-Depending on the presence of this Unicode flag, strings are then tokenized differently~\cite[Section 22.2.2]{ecma_262}.
-When the \inlinecode{u} flag is active, the input string is interpreted as a list of Unicode code units.
-Otherwise, the input string is interpreted as a list of BMP codepoints.
-As an example, ` ' is a unicode character made of two code units in UTF-16 (\inlinecode{0xD83D} and \inlinecode{0xDC22}).
-Matching this string with the regex $\dotc{}$ (matching a single character) can produce two different results.
-When the unicode flag is active, then the regex matches the entire string, considered to be a single character.
-Otherwise, the regex matches only \inlinecode{0xD83D}, and considers that the string contains two distinct characters.
+\paragraph{Unicode support} JavaScript regexes support Unicode through the \inlinecode{u} flag.
+In JavaScript, strings are represented as sequences of UTF-16 code units.
+The presence or absence of the \inlinecode{u} flag affects their tokenization during matching~\cite[Section 22.2.2]{ecma_262}.
+Without the \inlinecode{u} flag, the input string is processed as-is, treating each code unit as one character.
+With the \inlinecode{u} flag, the input string is tokenized into a sequence of Unicode characters before processing.
+As an example, ` ' is a single Unicode character, \inlinecode{U+1F422}, but is encoded as a sequence of two code units (\inlinecode{0xD83D} \inlinecode{0xDC22}) in UTF-16 (and hence in JavaScript strings).
+Matching this string against the regex $\dotc{}$ (which matches a single token) produces different results depending on the Unicode flag.
+When the flag is active, the regex matches the whole input, since the two code units get tokenized into just one Unicode character.
+Otherwise, the regex matches only the first code unit, \inlinecode{0xD83D}: the engine considers that the string contains two distinct tokens.

-The parsing rules also differ depending on the \inlinecode{u} flag.
-For instance, $\textbackslash A$ is a valid regex without the \inlinecode{u} flag, matching a `A' character, but is an invalid regex with the \inlinecode{u} flag.
+In our mechanization, we reflect these tokenization choices by parameterizing the whole development on a type representing characters, along with functions to manipulate them (e.g., case foldings for case-insensitive matching).
+This means, in particular, that our specification does not include a specification of all Unicode: we delegate Unicode operations to external code that links against our specification.

+We then provide two ways to instantiate the specifications, one corresponding to regexes with the \inlinecode{u} flag, and one without.
+The entire architecture of our development is explained in \cref{fig:archi}, where both OCaml end JavaScript engines are completed with implementations of these types and functions: one for non-Unicode mode, and one for Unicode mode.